 She felt his regret.
 Wondered if it would stop him from taking her again.

 It didn't.
-The fire would not be denied.
+The fire wouldn't be denied.
 For two more days.

 He took care of her when it was over.
 Was good to her in every outward way, even as he pulled further away from her emotionally.
 She was too tired to try to stop him.
 Too tired to fight anymore.

 What was the point of leaving him, if this would happen over and over?
-She would never be able to build anything good with someone else.
+She'd never be able to build anything good with someone else.
 Not when she had to drop her life every seven years to appease his rut.
 The words of the bonding ceremony came back to her.
-The ones she had barely listened to at the time.
+The ones she'd barely listened to at the time.
 What exactly had she agreed to?